StijndeK/N.A.D.VisualParameterAdaption/README.md

 ## Current status & improvements
 As an investigation into using a visual approach to upgrade the process of designing nonlinear audio for games and communicating about them, VPA has achieved its goal.
 However, the project only scratches the surface of nonlinear gameaudio possibilities and its current version conditions the user quite heavily into using certain techniques.
 Moreover, the current system could be more easily adaptable, mainly due to the Unity based 'objectcomponents approach'.
-This is also the reason the next (third) experiment completely steps away from this approach.
+This is also the reason [the next experiment](https://github.com/StijndeK/N.A.D.ProcederalAudioSystem) completely steps away from this approach.

 Features to be added in the future include:
 - Probability